dapphub/ds-chief/README.md

 ## APIs

-There are two contracts in `ds-chief`: `DSChiefApprovals` and `DSChief`, which inherits from `DSChiefApprovals`.
+There are two contracts in `ds-chief`: `VoteQuorumApprovals` and `VoteQuorum`, which inherits from `VoteQuorumApprovals`.

-`DSChiefApprovals` provides the following public properties:
+`VoteQuorumApprovals` provides the following public properties:

 - `slates`: A mapping of `bytes32` to `address` arrays.
 Represents sets of candidates.
 Weighted votes are given to slates.